LCPQ/qcmath/README.md

 		(\mathbf{V}_{p}^{\text{2p1h}})^T	&	\mathbf{0}				&	\mathbf{C}^{\text{2p1h}}
 	\end{pmatrix}
 ```
 Note that the different blocks will depend on the approximated self-energy.

-Now that the general equations have been set, we can turn to the various approximations of the self-energy.
-Three different approximations are available in qcmath: the second-order Green's function (GF2), the $GW$ approximation, and the T-matrix approximation.
+Now that the general equations have been set, we can turn our attention to the various approximations of the self-energy.
+Three different approximations are available in qcmath: the second-order Green's function (GF2), the $GW$ approximation, and the $T$-matrix approximation.
 For each approximation the three partially self-consistent schemes and the upfolding process are available.
 Note also that, the regularization parameters are also available in qcmath.

 ### Second-order Green's function (GF2) approximation
 The GF2 correlation self-energy is closely related to MP2 and is given by the following expression